University of Florida word mark

 On-Time Reporting

-For most, all federal grants and contracts final reports are due no later than 90-calendar days after the expiration date of the award.
+For most federal grants and contracts, final reports are due no later than 90-120 calendar days after the expiration date of the award.

-For non-federal awards (i.e. state, industry, non-profits), the closing procedures vary, depending on the policies of the sponsor.
-Most often, final reports have a shorter timeline than the federal rule.
+For non-federal awards (i.e. state, industry, non-profit sponsors), the closeout requirements vary depending on the policies of the sponsor.
+Most often, final reports have a shorter timeline than the federal standard.

 • Review expenditures to ensure all are reasonable, allocable, and allowable costs made in support of the performance of the project